 Despite decades of research, there are still many who believe Borderline Personality Disorder (BPD) is untreatable.
 Nothing could be further from the truth.
-Over the years, I have experienced firsthand the resilience of people in the face of serious BPD and difficult life situations.
+Over the years, I have experienced firsthand the resilience (accompanied by the occasional resistance) of people in the face of serious BPD and difficult life situations.
 And I have seen firsthand how effective DBT can be when clients are committed to obtaining the mindful awareness and skills needed to create a life worth living.

 Dialectical Behavior Therapy (DBT) reduces the suffering of people with Borderline Personality Disorder (BPD).
 Research consistently shows DBT improves over-all functioning and social adjustment, not only for BPD but many other disorders as well.
 That said, some BPD symptoms are easier to treat than others.
 Treatment is more effective in decreasing anger, suicide attempts and self-harm than fears that others might leave or feelings of emptiness.
 The overwhelming good news is full-blown BPD symptoms rarely come back after remission.

 WHAT CAUSES BPD?

 A combination of genetics, traumatic experiences and changes in the brain likely cause BPD.
 The disorder is five times more likely if a person has a first degree relative with BPD.
 People with BPD have structural and functional changes in the brain, mostly in the areas that control impulsivity and emotional regulation.
 More than half of people with BPD report early childhood or adolescent traumatic life events.
 But not all people with BPD have any or all of these risk factors.
 And many people who have these risk factors do not have BPD.
 So what’s going on?

 BIOSOCIAL MODEL EXPLAINS BEHAVIORS